From the Spice Road

 Preparation

-Add the lard to a heavy based oven baking dish and when melted, brown the beef on all sides then set aside.
-Next to the same pan add the onions and red capsicum strips and fry down until soft and caramelised.
+Add the olive oil to a heavy based oven baking dish and when beginning to smoke, brown the beef well on all sides then set aside.
+Next to the same pan add a little more oil, the onions and red capsicum strips and fry down until soft and caramelised.

 Then add the garlic - taking care not to burn.
 Next add the red wine to deglaze the pan then add the Paprika, Caraway Seeds, Bay Leaf, Salt (we suggest minimal salt needed because of the Paprika) Carrots and Stock, stir well, then add the tomatoes and potatoes and return the beef to the pot.

-For our test of this recipe we slow cooked in the covered pot - stirring often - on the stove top for 2 1/2 hours until meat was falling apart.
+For our test of this recipe we slow cooked in the covered pot - stirring often - on the stove top for 2 1/2 hours until meat was falling apart and the sauce was rich and dark.

 Suggestion: After 1 hour we removed the top and allowed the liquid to reduce a little which gave a more concentrated flavour, however, one of the tasters felt this was contrary to the idea of the Goulash having a soup identity or texture.